bright/new-www/content/blog/thriving-on-responsibility-kasia-bright-project-manager.md

 ## That's one project.
 Is there another project you manage?

 Another project is a mobile application built for our German client representing the **building and construction industry**.
 The **app will help clients’ employees and contractors create and store documentation needed at construction sites**.
 We build native **apps for iOS and Android**.
-The development team at Bright consists of 4 mobile developers
+The development team at Bright consists of 4 [mobile developers](/our-areas/mobile-app-development).

 There are two greatest challenges coming with this project.
 The first is very technical.
 End users cannot depend on the internet connection at construction sites.
 Therefore **most features have to be available offline**.
 That adds a lot of complexity during defining the requirements phase.